Mythology

 How It Works

-Each round presents 10 randomized questions from our pool of 50, so no two attempts are the same.
-Every question is multiple choice with four options.
-You get instant feedback after each answer with a detailed explanation, and you can share your final score with friends.
+Each round presents 10 randomized multiple-choice questions drawn from a pool of 50, so every playthrough is different.
+You get instant feedback with explanations after each answer, plus a shareable score at the end.

 What You'll Learn